pry/pry/README.markdown

 ### Limitations:

-* JRuby not officially supported due to currently too many quirks and strange behaviour.
-This will be fixed soon.
 * Tab completion is currently a bit broken/limited this will have a major overhaul in a future version.